What are the blogging myths?

 No matter how top-notch quality content you’ve just published.

 Without effective content marketing strategies, even the highest of quality content writing by the most authoritative blogger will go down unnoticed – or at least only a few readers will see it.

 But I tell you the truth, a not-too-good content writing by an average blogger will get found more and go viral if giving the utmost exposure and strategic content marketing tactics.

 Internet marketing is all about creating awareness, building connections, networking, and great marketing skills.

 If you truly want to get readers to your quality content, you have to actively pursue it.
 Although, the better your content, the easier it will be to retain readers and own them.

 If you’re a regular reader of this blog, you shouldn’t be surprised by my argument on this one.

 I have always said it here times without number that marketing your blog should be more important to you than writing content.

-Spend time writing your quality contents, but spend days, weeks even months marketing your quality contents.
+Spend time writing your quality content, but spend days, weeks even months marketing your quality content.
 Only this way you can start seeing the reward of your brave efforts.